 All tenders will continue to require contractors to provide confirmation that they are compliant with the act, including a declaration stating, "they are not involved in modern slavery or human trafficking and have not been subject to any investigation in connection with any offences involving slavery and human trafficking".

-Any non-compliance with these requirements will be dealt with, if and when they arise, with appropriate remedial action.
-Our aim is to only trade with those who comply with the act.
+Non-compliance with these requirements will be dealt with, if and when they arise, with appropriate remedial action.
+The council’s aim is to only trade with those who comply with the act.

-The Anti-Money Laundering and Counter-Terrorism Financing Amendment Act 2017 came into force on the 26 June 2017 and put a greater onus on what authorities should do to prevent the proceeds of criminal activity being laundered through their systems.
-The council's policy for anti-money laundering is supplementary to the council's wider anti-fraud and corruption strategy, which sets out what actions the council will take to continue to develop its resilience to fraud and corruption.
+- Fraud and corruption - The council policy for anti-money laundering is supplementary to the council's wider anti-fraud and corruption strategy.
+The strategy sets out what actions the council will take to continue to develop its resilience to fraud and corruption.

 This statement is approved by the council's Monitoring Officer and Head of Governance and will be subject to review on an annual basis.
 The supply chain elements will form part of the council's procurement strategy.